 The site's proximity adjacent to the train station and distance from existing development provides an ideal location for housing.
 There is an opportunity to improve the diversity of housing in the town with smaller and potentially more affordable housing in new forms not currently found in town.
 Aged care facilities may also be attracted to the site allowing residents to age in place.
 Some mixed-use development may also be appropriate to service the local population in this area where increased density is to be promoted due to its location by the train station.

-8.3 Precinct Two: New industrial area
+8.3 Precinct Two: Industrial area

-The new industrial area consists of 2-3 hectares of land on Creswick Road.
+The new industrial area consists of 2-3 hectares of land to the south of the town on the Ballarat-Maryborough Road entrance.

 8.3.1 Existing character